jrdegbe/thamesthrive-api/docs/qa/what_is_the_difference_between_event_traits_and_properties.md

 Event traits, on the other hand, are structured and have data types.
 Event traits are used for searching, analyzing, and aggregating events.
-If the data is inconsistent or has an incorrect data type, such as having "Age" as a number but receiving it as a string ("24 yeas old"), Tracardi will throw an error and not index it.
+If the data is inconsistent or has an incorrect data type, such as having "Age" as a number but receiving it as a string ("24 yeas old"), ThamesThrive will throw an error and not index it.
 Data in traits have structure and types, allowing for aggregation, such as calculating the average age based on the "age" trait.

 To summarize, if an event includes a property, that property could be copied to a trait so that all events involving